bltsandwich1/ForegroundDetector/README.md

 - There is no decoupling of the number of training frames and the number of number of frames that contribute to your composite.
 - Passing Variables to and from the workspace is inefficient as noted above
-- `readavi()` is broken in octave, feeding images directly works fine.
+- `readavi()` is broken in octave (it's possible this is a windows error), feeding images directly works fine.